 Special Paint Finishes, Chalk Emulsion Paint on Furniture

-Our lounge room was quite bare for some time, and having the urge to start a labour of love, I had decided to bid at a furniture auction on two large cabinets that would fit perfectly in this room.
+Our lounge room was quite bare for some time, and, having the urge to start a labour of love, I decided to bid on two large cabinets at Raffan and Kelaher Thomas furniture auction that would fit perfectly in this room.

 These two reproduction elevated bookcases in mahogany, nicely varnished, were the exact size and style I was looking for!